hero3806/PolyRenderer/README.md

 An example code on how to use PolyRenderer:

+NOTE: Put the module in StarterGUI for it to work.
 ```lua
 local PolyRenderer = require("path/to/module")
 local PartOrModel = "your part or model"